aerosayan/SAMIR/README.md

 Compiler Design or even without being a CS major. </br>
 Many people said,"It is stupid!
 You can't do it!".</br>
 None of them understood the importance of the project...</br>
-I justified,"Dude, the fact that you think I can't do it; shows your limits and not mine".</br>
+I justified,"Dear friend, the fact that you think I can't do it; shows your limits and not mine".</br>
 Now, here we are.
 This is my best work till now.</br>
-#### Yeah!
-I am passionate about what I do.
-That's why I can do it far better than anyone else.</br>
+#### I am passionate about what I do. </br>
-Am I arrogant ?</br>
-No,never.</br>
-It is my "I told you so" moment and I plan to do so.

 This is gonna change the world in the future.</br>
-Just you wait, just you wait ... my name is...
+Just you wait, just you wait ... my name is... :)

 ## Author : Sayan Bhattacharjee
 ## Email  : aero.sayan@gmail.com
+## LinkedIn : www.linkedin.com/in/aerosayan/

 LICENSE : DEFAULT for now; will release in GPL v2 very soon.